 Connecticut gambling law makes it a crime to engage in any behavior that amounts to gambling.
 Engaging in gambling, encouraging other to gamble or merely being present while others are engaging in gambling can result in a class B misdemeanor charge.
 Sending or receiving gambling information using telegraph, telephone, semaphore, radio or any other means is a class A misdemeanor.

 While Connecticut gambling law does not specifically outlaw online gambling, a game of online poker or online casino games could be interpreted by law enforcement as running afoul of this particular provision of Connecticut gambling law.
 However, these laws were designed to prevent players from participating in illegal gambling operations.
-There are multiple Connecticut online gambling sites which legally operate within the industry, but that are licensed and regulated outside of the United States and are located within a licensing jurisdiction which has made online gambling legal.
-Hence, players from Connecticut which visit these legal offshore brands are not participating in an illegal gambling operation of any kind.
-In fact, legal online gambling sites accepting CT players include Connecticut online casinos, poker rooms, online bingo halls, and sports betting sites accepting CT players.
+There are multiple Connecticut online gambling sites which legally operate within the industry, but are licensed and regulated outside of the United States and are located within a licensing jurisdiction which has made online gambling legal.
+In fact, there are many online gambling sites accepting CT players include Connecticut online casinos, poker rooms, online bingo halls, and sports betting sites accepting CT players.

 Other Connecticut Gambling Pages

 The term professional gambling is generally associated with those who make a living by gambling as a player.
 However, the term professional gambling under Connecticut gambling law refers to those who profit from a gambling business.
 Organizing, promoting or operating gambling as a business is a serious offense with additional penalties.

 What Types Of Land Based Gambling Are Legal In Connecticut